MicrosoftDocs/sql-docs/docs/machine-learning/predictions/real-time-scoring.md

 ## Example

-This section describes the steps required to prepare and save a model for **real-time** prediction, and provides an example in R of how to call the function from T-SQL.
+This example describes the steps required to prepare and save a model for **real-time** prediction, and provides an example in R of how to call the function from T-SQL.

 ### Step 1.
 Prepare and save the model